 - Next, add the vegetable broth, tomato sauce, chopped tomatoes, and beans (drain the liquid from the cans first).
 Bring to a boil, then reduce to low heat and simmer for 30 minutes, uncovered.

-- After 30 minutes, you can add a slurry to thicken the chili.
+- After 30 minutes, you can thicken the chili.
 In a small dish, mix one tablespoon of brown rice flour with 1 ½ tablespoons of water.
 Once it is completely mixed, pour this mixture into the pot of chili and mix it in.
 The chili should thicken in a few minutes.
 If you still want it thicker, you can repeat this step and allow it to simmer a bit longer.